lakbychance/prings/README.md

-Generate Linkedin style profile rings for your images ✨
+Generate Linkedin frames for your profile pictures ✨